Prasanna-Vengatesh-Venkataraman/Inventory_Management_-No_Database-/README.md

-# Inventory_Management_-No_Database-
-Inventory Management system using Java without a Database
+Inventory Management system using Java without a Database.
+Used Java for both front-end (Swing, JFrame) and back end.